pattytonyoneill/caitlins_crafts/README.md

 - [Diffchecker](https://www.diffchecker.com/): used to compare code when I had an error
 - [Stripe](https://stripe.com/): used to add the ability to charge consumer for crafts purchased
 - [Pexels](https://pexels.com/): used to obtain photo for home page
+- [AWS](https://aws.amazon.com/): used for database of media used to be stored for heroku

 ## Deployment